sveltia-cms Svelte Themes

 • The Git branch name is automatically set to the repository’s default branch (main, master or whatever) if not specified in the configuration file, preventing data loading errors due to a hardcoded fallback to master[^95][^27].

-• You can disable automatic deployments by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].
+• It’s possible to disable automatic deployments by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].

 Better i18n support